A Taste of the Future?28-May-2020

 What a great day we had yesterday at the Nantwich Show 2018.
 We were proud once again to sponsor the Red Poll Cattle class, a beautiful breed and one which we have now sponsored for several years.
 The judging took place during the morning for several categories covering Heifers, Bulls and Calves.
 Rosettes were awarded across the breed, with both Rachel Phillips and Matt Poulton from our Agricultural team making the presentations.
 Rachel and Matt were joined on the day by Tim Parker, Clien..

-By Gillian Knowles Head of Wills, Trusts & Estates High profile inheritance disputes follow celebrities and the super-rich as surely as night follows day, but such challenges are becoming increasingly common, whatever the values involved.
+High profile inheritance disputes follow celebrities and the super-rich as surely as night follows day, but such challenges are becoming increasingly common, whatever the values involved.
 Some of the names to have made headlines include the artist Salvador Dali, whose body was exhumed last year for a DNA test after a woman claimed to be his daughter and entitled to a share of his $1bn estate.
-Former South African President Nels..
+Former South African President Nelson Mandela left the bulk of his estate to his current wif..

 By Susan Alexander, Consultant Solicitor, Family and Mediation What does this mean?
 In the future heterosexual couples may have an alternative to getting married or just living together.
 Currently over 3 million cohabiting couples have no legal protection if they split or if one of them dies.
 Having a civil partnership does give more rights for example on your partner’s death.
 The Supreme Court action was launched by Ms Steinfeld and Mr Keidan, who cohabit and have two children..